nicholaspaschall/hurricane-package/README.md

 R package for performing analysis related to the HURDAT Atlantic basin tropical cyclone data.

+The package can be used by downloading the **hurricane_0.1.0.tar.gz** file.
+Once downloaded, in R, navigate to the correct directory where that file can be found, and set this as the current working directory.
+The package can then be used by using the following code: *install.packages(hurricane_0.1.0.tar.gz)*.

 This package includes the necessary dataset, **HURDAT**, along with five functions: **interp_track**, **storm_size**, **track_map**, **cyclone_energy**, and **landfall**.
 The description of each are as follows.